Mera Naam Joker: Production

 Mera Naam Joker was under production for six years, with Raj Kapoor investing much of his own personal fortune.
 All his assets were mortgaged.
 The film has three chapters.
 Originally, it was to have six chapters.
-Khwaja Ahmad Abbas wrote the screenplay with Kapoor on mind, and several instances in the story was based on Kapoor's own life, such as the Christian school teacher episode.
+Khwaja Ahmad Abbas wrote the screenplay with Kapoor in mind, and several instances in the story was based on Kapoor's own life, such as the Christian school teacher episode.
 Kapoor approached each chapter as it were three separate films.
 He shot the third chapter first as Padmini and Rajendra Kumar were available at the time.
 By the time he began the first chapter, he was behind schedule and over the budget.
-The school scenes were shot at St. Paul's School, Jalapahar, Darjeeling, West Bengal, India.
+The school scenes were shot at St. Paul's School, Darjeeling.
 The film was five hours long.
+The clown mask used by Kapoor in the film was burned in a fire at RK Studios in 2017.

+The film also makes references to Raj Kapoor's career throughout.
+The popular title track of Awaara (1951) is used near the end of the second chapter.
+In the song "Kehta Hai Joker Saara Zamana", a child looks up reels of Shree 420 (1955) in a bioscope, which featured Nargis, who formed an iconic pair with Raj Kapoor in the 40s and 50s.
+The poster of Kapoor's previous film Sangam is also seen.

 Reception

 India

 Upon release in India, Mera Naam Joker was widely derided for its length and the experimental nature of its plot, and it became a critical and commercial failure.
 The film had two intervals.
 It later came to be considered a cult classic, and it is considered one of Kapoor's best films.
 Its reputation was revived, which happened after India was introduced to world cinema.
-Kapoor's mask was burned in a fire at RK Studios.